PiWebswiss/raspberry_PI5_hailo/README.md

 The `WebSocket` directory contains the **WebSocket Streaming**: Streams that processed video frames to clients using the WebSocket via FastAPI routes.

+The `Webcam` directory contains the **Webcam Streaming**: Streams that processed video frames to clients using WebSocket via FastAPI routes.

 ## **Functionality Overview**